SSPENELOPE/react-weatherapp/README.md

 ## Bugs
 - Error handeling for the improper city search has been implemented.
 Still refining it.

-- If a city was not found by the API you are still able to favorite it.
-I am working on tracing back to where this came from.
-Will be fixed in the coming week/weeks.

 - Need to implement suggestion hidding when there is an exact match, I see that it can be quite annoying seeing the city name underneath the proper one.